Partners4w/digiscot.github.io/pages/projects/partnerships-for-wellbeing.md

 ## Project milestones

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RL6YEjscZVc" frameborder="0" allowfullscreen></iframe>
 Walk leader Lotty talks about downloading a fitness app

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-DL-L1MrYEU" frameborder="0" allowfullscreen></iframe>
 Our first attempt at videoing a walk

+We began by Six regional events with our Walk Leaders were held in Inverness (2), Fort William, Thurso, Portree and Poolewe between November 2015 and April 2016.
+The purpose of the regional meetings was to promote the digital project and encourage our Walk Leaders to use smart phones and two Go-Pro cameras to capture their experiences as walkers and to encourage other walkers to explore their own digital skills.

 ## Evaluation